-- (a) The contractor shall, at its own expense, provide and maintain during the entire performance of this contract, at least the kinds and minimum amounts of insurance required in the schedule or elsewhere in the contract. - (b) Before commencing work under this contract, the contractor shall notify the contracting officer in writing that the required insurance has been obtained.
-The policies evidencing required insurance shall contain an endorsement to the effect that any cancellation or any material change adversely affecting the judiciary's interest shall not be effective: - (1) for such period as the laws of the state in which this contract is to be performed prescribe; or - (2) until 30 days after the insurer or the contractor gives written notice to the contracting officer, whichever period is longer. - (c) The contractor shall insert the substance of this clause, including this paragraph (c), in subcontracts under this contract that require work on a judiciary installation and shall require subcontractors to provide and maintain the insurance required in the schedule or elsewhere in the contract.
+- (b) Prior to beginning performance under this contract, the contractor shall provide the insurance carrier certification of the above minimum amounts. - (c) The maintenance of insurance coverage as required by this clause is a continuing obligation, and the lapse or termination of insurance coverage without replacement coverage being obtained will be grounds for termination for default. - (d) The certification evidencing required insurance shall contain an endorsement to the effect that any cancellation or any material change adversely affecting the judiciary's interest shall not be effective: - (1) for such period as the laws of the state in which this contract is to be performed prescribe; or - (2) until 30 days after the insurer or the contractor gives written notice to the contracting officer, whichever period is longer. - (e) The contractor shall insert the substance of this clause, including this paragraph (e), in subcontracts under this contract that require work in a judiciary facility and shall require subcontractors to provide and maintain the required insurance.
 The contractor shall maintain a copy of all subcontractors' proofs of required insurance, and shall make copies available to the contracting officer upon request.